in28minutes/devops-master-class/readme.md

       - Advantages of immutability
     - Azure DevOps
       - Consequences of Setting up One Github Repository - Pipelines.
 A discussion on Best Practices
+    - Jenkins
+      - Deploying Jenkins on Kubernetes
+      - Any other exercises?
+    - Course Intro's and Ending!
 - Course Section Titles
   - Installing Visual Studio Code
     - Installing